Onboarding New Products

 }

-From the response you can see that certificate_test_institute has definition of StringDefinition, and its usage is literal.
+Attribute certificate_test_institute has definition of StringDefinition, and its usage is literal.
 This means that any string value could be assigned to that attribute.

 certificate.certificate_approval_number:

-click to see `attribute-types` request for `certificate_approval_number`
+Click to see `attribute-types` request for `certificate_approval_number`

 "Authorization:Bearer $YOUR_ACCESS_TOKEN"

-click to see `attribute-types` response for `certificate_approval_number`
+Click to see `attribute-types` response for `certificate_approval_number`

 {